DepositsTeam/validators/README.md

 ### `itin`

 This checks if the value being validated is a valid Individual Taxpayer Identification Number (ITIN).
+It expects a numeric string in the format 9XX-XX-XXXX

 ### `naics`